Servat0r/ISPR-Midterms-2023/README.md

 ## List of Midterms done up to now

-Midterm 1: Assignment 6 (Implementation and testing of Laplacian of Gaussian filter for blob detection).
+Midterm 1: Assignment 6 (Implementation and testing of `Laplacian of Gaussian` filter for blob detection).

-Midterm 2: Assignment 2 (Implementation of an Image Understanding application using Bag Of Visual Words model and Latent Dirichlet Allocation).
+Midterm 2: Assignment 2 (Implementation of an Image Understanding application using `Bag Of Visual Words` model and Latent Dirichlet Allocation).

+Midterm 3: Assignment 2 (Implementation and testing of a custom Convolutional Neural Network for `CIFAR-10` dataset classification)